|

 Acklen's Creating

-WordPerfect 12 -- but the information should apply to most other
+WordPerfect 12, but the information should apply to more recent

 a custom template